bytedance/videx/README.md

 #### Step 3: EXPLAIN SQL

-Connect to `VIDEX-MySQL` and execute EXPLAIN.
+Connect to `VIDEX-Optimizer` and execute EXPLAIN.

 To demonstrate VIDEX's effectiveness, we compare EXPLAIN details for TPC-H Q21, a complex query with four-table joins involving `WHERE`, `aggregation`, `ORDER BY`, `GROUP BY`, `EXISTS` and `self-joins`.
 MySQL can choose from 11 indexes across 4 tables.

-Since VIDEX-Server is deployed on the VIDEX-MySQL node with default port (5001), we don't need to set `VIDEX_SERVER` additionally.
+Since VIDEX-Server is deployed on the VIDEX-Optimizer node with default port (5001), we don't need to set `VIDEX_SERVER` additionally.
 If VIDEX-Server is deployed elsewhere, execute `SET @VIDEX_SERVER` first.

 ```sql